 Post-World War I Germans were destitute.
 It was foolish for the rest of the world to leave them in this plight.
 The top 1% of America now has more wealth than the bottom 90%.
 Once again it is foolish to leave these conditions unchecked as people will turn to anything, even facism, with the hope of improving their condition.

-Someday humans will come to accept what they already know in their hearts, and through good research — bad things come out of poverty and destitution: criminal behavior, violent social movements, religious zealots, and excessive focus on security as the haves attempt to insulate themselves from the have-nots by spending trillions of dollars to exclude them.
+Someday humans will come to accept what they already know in their hearts, and through good research — bad things come out of poverty and destitution: criminal behavior, violent social movements and religious zealots, poor health and education.

-This insulation is not only immoral, it not cost-effective.
+A response that does not address poverty is not only immoral, it not cost-effective.
 The reality of the world today is that it costs more to leave people in destitution, than it would cost to create a world of well-being for all as a new form of security.

 Military buildup, border controls, and preoccupation with security measures are the by-product of nationalism.
 Jealousy will now flourish between Briton and Europe.
-Unite for Rights offers the next step forward after Brexit.
+Unite offers the next step forward after Brexit.
 By looking back to the end of World War II we can see our direction ahead.
 Franklin Roosevelt said that what was needed were four freedoms: Freedom of Speech, Freedom of Religion, Freedom from Want, and Freedom from Fear.